 Integration schemes should be rigorously assessed in terms of their suitability for linear and nonlinear numerical substructures.
 Currently, there are two classes of integrators being used in the community: explicit and implicit (predictor-corrector).
 Explicit integrators are more suitable for RTHS but stability needs to be considered and they can generate high frequency noise in nonlinear systems.
 On the other hand, implicit integrators are more computationally intensive due to the iterations involved.
+Advances in computing techniques (parallel computing) and hardware (new generations of CPU), algorithms with iterations may also enabled through real-time computing.
 A new generation of integrators could be developed, for instance based on effective use of energy norms for assessment of stability, considering energy balance and need for controlled numerical damping.